 • How do you know your parent is a functioning alcoholic?

-Functional alcoholics are still alcoholics — they just cover up the impact more effectively.
-If the parent drinks frequently, excessively or to the point of negative outcomes, they are an alcoholic.
+• Functional alcoholics are still alcoholics — they just cover up the impact more effectively.
+If the parent drinks frequently, excessively or to the point of negative outcomes, they have alcohol use disorder.
 Their ability to function is a separate issue.

 • How do I deal with alcoholic parents?

-When dealing with any addiction, it is best to never use anger, guilt or shame to communicate the point.
+• When dealing with any addiction, it is best never to use anger, guilt or shame to communicate the point.
 During periods of sobriety, mention your worries and concerns.
-Always bring extra support in the form of adult friends or family members to back up your case.
+Always bring extra support from adult friends or family members to support your case.

 • How do I talk to an alcoholic parent?